Netflix/vmaf/resource/doc/VMAF_Python_library.md

 ## Prerequisites

 The VMAF Python library has its core feature extraction library written in C, and the rest scripting code written in Python.
 To build the C code, it requires `gcc` and `g++` (>=4.8).
-To run scripts and tests, it requires Python2 (>= 2.7) installed.
+To run scripts and tests, it requires Python 3.

 It also requires a number of Python packages: